Armed Forces Covenant

-The armed forces covenant sets out the relationship between the nation, the state and the armed forces and it establishes how they should expect to be treated.
+The Armed Forces Covenant sets out the relationship between the nation, the state and the armed forces and it establishes how they should expect to be treated.
+We re-signed the Covenant on 23 June 2018.

-The armed forces covenant was published in May 2011 by central government.
-The covenant is about removing disadvantages so armed service personnel, past and present, get the same treatment and access to services as the civilian community.
+The Covenant is about removing disadvantages so armed service personnel, past and present, get the same treatment and access to services as the civilian community.
 It is based on four themes:

 - encouraging local communities to support their local armed forces community and vice versa